-Although the proposed development will not result in impervious surfaces, it will modify the natural slopes and result in bare soil and disturbed areas which could lead to an increase in the volume and velocity of stormwater runoff and sediment load that can be expected to leave the site and eventually be discharged to coastal waters, including streams, wetlands, and estuaries.
+The proposed development will result in an increase in impervious surfaces, which leads to an increase in the volume and velocity of stormwater runoff that can be expected to leave the site and eventually be discharged to coastal waters, including streams, wetlands, and estuaries.
 The pollutants commonly found in runoff associated with residential use can reduce the biological productivity and the quality of such waters and thereby reduce optimum populations of marine organisms and have adverse impacts on human health.
+Additionally, both leakage and periodic maintenance drainage of the proposed swimming pool, if not monitored and/or conducted in a controlled manner, may result in excess runoff and erosion potentially causing the instability of the site and adjacent properties and potential impacts from pool chemicals (i.e. pool water algaecides, chemical pH balancing, and other water conditioning chemicals).